vbocan/IPFLang/article/IPFLang_CSI_Article_v2.md

 ## Abstract

 The intellectual property management industry faces interoperability challenges due to fragmented fee calculation implementations across patent offices.
 This paper presents IPFLang, a domain-specific language for encoding jurisdiction-specific fee calculation rules.
-IPFLang provides: (1) a formal EBNF grammar with declarative fee computation blocks; (2) a currency-aware type system supporting 161 ISO 4217 currencies that prevents cross-currency arithmetic errors at compile time; (3) static verification of fee completeness and monotonicity; and (4) provenance tracking for auditability.
-We present formal typing rules with a type safety argument, verification algorithms with complexity analysis, and validation against official EPO and USPTO fee schedules.
+IPFLang provides: (1) a formal EBNF grammar with declarative fee computation blocks; (2) a currency-aware type system supporting 161 ISO 4217 currencies that prevents cross-currency arithmetic errors at compile time; (3) static analysis of fee completeness (with formal guarantees for bounded domains) and monotonicity; and (4) provenance tracking for auditability.
+We present formal typing rules with a type safety argument, analysis algorithms with complexity bounds, and validation against official EPO and USPTO fee schedules.
 The reference CLI implementation validates the design with 266 tests and sub-millisecond execution times.
 IPFLang establishes a foundation for regulatory calculation standardization, combining practical DSL design with formal correctness guarantees.

 **Keywords:** intellectual property, domain-specific language, type systems, static verification, regulatory automation, legal technology, software standards